-Ethan Bing serves as a Managing Director in the Acquisitions Group at Starwood Capital Group.
+Ethan Bing serves as a member of the Advisor's Investment Committee and as a Managing Director in the Acquisitions Group at Starwood Capital Group.
 In this role, Mr. Bing focuses on investments in the United States across multiple sectors, including multifamily, office, retail and student housing.
 He has been responsible for direct real estate asset investments, corporate acquisitions and purchases of distressed loan pools.
 Prior to joining Starwood Capital in 2010, Mr. Bing was a Vice President at Embarcadero Capital Partners and an Associate in the real estate group at Stanford Management Company.
 Mr. Bing received a B.A. in economics from Princeton University and an MBA from the Stanford University Graduate School of Business.
 He is a member of the Stanford Alumni Real Estate Council.